top of page

 Instead of jumping straight into personal reactions, it begins with how Taiwan functions as a place people actually live in: its history, systems, institutions, and everyday realities.
 From there, interpretation makes more sense — and stays grounded.

-How This Site Is Structured
+How This Blog Is Structured

 This site is organised into several categories.
 Each one looks at Taiwan from a different angle.
 They’re connected, but they serve different purposes.